 By United States Attorney’s Office, Southern District of Florida ……

-Rodriguez’s co-conspirators were buyers who earned volume-based commissions by procuring gold for NTR Metals (now Elemetals LLC).
-NTR Metals was a U.S. precious metals refinery with policies in place to combat money laundering, including not buying gold from Curaçao, a country with no gold mines that is commonly used as a waypoint for gold illegally mined in and smuggled out of other countries.
-Rodriguez helped co-conspirators dodge NTR Metals’ anti-money laundering policy and get the gold past U.S. Customs by working to conceal the gold’s origins and connections to Curaçao.
+NTR Metals was a U.S. precious metals refinery with policies in place to combat money laundering, including not buying gold from Curaçao, a country with no gold mines that is commonly used as a waypoint for gold illegally mined in and smuggled out of South America.
+Rodriguez helped co-conspirators dodge NTR Metals’ anti-money laundering policy and get the gold past U.S. Customs by working to conceal the gold’s illegal origins and connections to Curaçao, says the affidavit.

-Juan Antonio Gonzalez, United States Attorney for the Southern District of Florida; George L. Piro, Special Agent in Charge, FBI Miami; Matthew D. Line, Special Agent in Charge, IRS-Criminal Investigation (IRS-CI), Miami Office; and Anthony Salisbury, Homeland Security Investigations (HSI), Miami Field Office, announced the guilty plea of Rodriguez.
+Juan Antonio Gonzalez, Acting United States Attorney for the Southern District of Florida; George L. Piro, Special Agent in Charge, FBI Miami; Anthony Salisbury, Special Agent in Charge, Homeland Security Investigations (HSI), Miami Field Office; and Tyler R. Hatcher, Acting Special Agent in Charge, IRS Criminal Investigation (IRS-CI), Miami Field Office, announced the charges against Rodriguez.

-FBI Miami, IRS-CI Miami, and HSI Miami investigated the case, with assistance from DEA-Miami and law enforcement partners in Curaçao.
+FBI Miami, HSI Miami, and IRS-CI Miami investigated the case, with assistance from DEA-Miami and law enforcement partners in Curaçao.
 This case is being prosecuted by Assistant U.S. Attorneys Walter M. Norkin and Andrea Goldbarg.
 Assistant U.S. Attorney Sara Klco is handling the asset forfeiture aspects of this matter.